lkellar/iblt/README.md

 However, they both ran decently fast on a modern laptop and probably could be further sped up by locking in a hash function and running it through a profiler.

+Some cool visualizations are available in the [Slides](https://lkellar.org/about/kellar_iblt.pdf)

 ### Original IBLT

 Stores both keys/values and can (usually) answer queries when the number of elements in the structure is below the provided threshold.